lingtalfi/Ecp/README.md

 Some keys contained in the output have a special meaning:

+- $$success$$: a success message to display to the user
-- $$success$$: your app should display a success notif to the user (the one with the green check mark, you know...)
+- $$successNotif$$: an html code to display to the user (for instance, a message with a green check mark).
+                    This is like $$success$$, but leverages the fact that we render the html notification server side.
+                    This might be especially appropriate if your notifications have complex html.

 - $$error$$: your app should display a public error message (intented for your customers)
 - $$invalid$$: the request you've made was erroneous (invalid parameters send), your app should generally console.log this message for development debug; you could also server-side log it just to be sure